State of the Union: Heart Care in 2022

 Sounds like it took thoughtfulness on both sides to see beyond the status quo.

 Absolutely.
-Frankly, all the credit for that spark, for that catalytic moment goes to Craig and Martin because it would've been very easy for each of them to dig in and say, "Listen, we're great and we're going to continue to do what we do."
+Frankly, all the credit for that spark, for that catalytic moment goes to Craig Smith and Martin Leon because it would've been very easy for each of them to dig in and say, "Listen, we're great and we're going to continue to do what we do."
 And it required a lot of compromises.
 It required the surgical side to accept something like TAVR and accept a leading role in such a trial.

 Let’s jump back to some areas that still require surgery, what advancements should we know about?